Secretariat

 Ines Likar

 Ines is working at YHO as an Expert Associate, focusing primarily on mental health topics, but is also deeply invested in topics surrounding Alcohol, Tobacco, and Substance Use.
 She believes in the power of prevention and is dedicated to promoting healthy lifestyles, striving for the wellbeing of the youth and society.
 During her time as a psychology student, she was an active member of the Slovenian Psychology Students’ Association (DŠPS) Executive Board, where she took on the role of Secretary.
 She was a part of the development and execution of the program for the mental health awareness project Kako si?, and led the advocacy section of the initiative.
 Ines also gained valuable experience working in a clinical setting, where she co-led the program Counseling and Support for Patients in Smoking Cessation.
+In 2025, she served as Slovenia’s youth delegate to the World Health Assembly in Geneva.

 Project Associate